msc-ai-lab/thesis-project/data/llm/llm_instructions.md

 - Grad-CAM: The red area in the lower half of the image, partially over the lesion itself, indicates the model found malignancy-supporting features in this region that contributed to the malignant prediction.
 - SHAP: The analysis shows that green features in the centre of the image, within the bounds of the lesion, most strongly influenced the AI's prediction toward malignancy.
 Pale red areas off the centre moderately pushed the model's prediction toward "Benign".
 - The fact that both visual methods do not seem to be focused on the same area of the image may justify some concern.
 However, this may also reveal the complexity of how deep learning models process visual information.
-- Influence Function: 81% of the most influential cases were "Malignant", while 19% were "Benign".
+- Influence Function: 81% of the most influential training cases were diagnosed as "Malignant", while 19% were diagnosed as "Benign".
 Notably, only 4% of these influential training samples were originally misclassified during training, which supports the reliability of the model's reasoning foundation.

 **What This Means**

-Given the high confidence of the model (85.80%) and high percentage of influential cases being "Malignant" (81%), the skin change is highly likely to be malignant in its nature and a need for prompt action and expedited specialist referral is warranted.
+Given the high confidence of the model (85.80%) and high percentage of influential cases being diagnosed as "Malignant" (81%), the skin change is highly likely to be malignant in its nature and a need for prompt action and expedited specialist referral is warranted.
 However, considering the disagreement between Grad-CAM and SHAP visualisations, a careful human review of this AI analysis is still recommended.

 **Important Limitations**